 Frequently Asked Questions

-Can receiving a COVID-19 vaccine cause you to be magnetic?
-Is is safe for me to get a COVID-19 vaccine if I would like to have a baby one day?
+Is it safe for me to get a COVID-19 vaccine if I would like to have a baby one day?
 Get the answers to these questions and more at the CDC's Myths and Facts about COVID-19 Vaccines page.

 What are current quarantine procedures?